 Problem: Since we’re separated, can I sell our house right now?

-Solution: Yes, if you have an agreement with your spouse (but caution: you might end up needing to use some of those funds to equalize assets.
-If you don’t have a well-thought-out agreement in place and you’re currently in the divorce process, you’ll likely need a court order before you can sell your home.
+Solution: Yes, if you have an agreement with your spouse.
+Caution: You might end up needing to use some of those funds to equalize assets.
+If you don’t have a thoughtful agreement in place and are currently in the divorce process, you’ll likely need a court order before you can sell your home.

 Problem: I have a really tight budget.
 Can I file with Hello Divorce but also request a fee waiver with the court so I don’t have to pay the filing fee?